matthewgallant/chattr/README.md

 Open-source community chat made simple.

 ## TODO
-- Style the login page
 - Add a register page
+- Make a more in-depth readme